 Hi!
 I’m Matthew.
-I write about digital media, emotions, and activism.
+I’m a scholar, teacher, and communicator.
+I work at the intersection(s) of digital media, emotions, and activism.

-At Maryland, I teach courses about public speaking, public deliberation, digital media, and rhetorical criticism.
-Right now, I am teaching “Digital Culture and Civic Life,” an upper-level communication course that explores the relationship of media-making, emotions, and ethics.
+I teach courses about public speaking, public deliberation, digital media, and rhetorical criticism.
+I am currently serving as the on-site director for Pacific Lutheran University’s International Honors program at the University of Oxford.
+I am teaching an honors course to PLU students entitled “Digital Identities, Digital Politics” that includes tours of London, Bristol, and Cardiff.
+At Maryland, I taught “Digital Culture and Civic Life“—an upper-level communication course that explores the relationship of media-making, emotions, and ethics.

 You can reach me on Twitter @matthew_paul or via email at mattsalzano (AT) gmail (DOT) com.